 Acupuncture is an ancient Chinese practice that involves the insertion of small, thin needles into specific points of the body.
 These needles can help restore proper energy flow, which, in turn, can minimize pain and promote healing.

-A chiropractor manually adjusts your spine to realign and eliminate nerve compression that could be causing your back pain.
+Chiropractors and physical therapists can manually adjust your spine or train your muscles to realign and eliminate nerve compression that could be causing your back pain.
+Many people experience relief from regular adjustments and exercise.

 A massage is another beneficial tool that can help relieve tension and eliminate back pain.
 Massages can also help you relax and improve your sleep quality.
 This, in turn, can lead to faster healing and less pain.